Kratom is legal in Chile.

 - Stick with safe methods of consumption.
 It’s not a good idea to smoke or boof kratom.

 - Purchase kratom from a reputable online vendor, so you can be certain that you’re receiving actual, unadulterated kratom.
 If you’re interested in safety, this is the number one thing you should focus on.

 As in most of Latin America, kratom hasn’t caught on in Chile.
 However, a few online vendors are selling it, so residents must nominally recognize kratom.

-By being responsible with kratom (not exceeding 12 grams and not mixing it with any other substance), you can enjoy it without much risk.
+You can enjoy it without much risk by being responsible with kratom (not exceeding 12 grams and not mixing it with any other substance).

 Always make sure that you purchase kratom from a reputable online vendor, eliminating your risk of getting a contaminated product.